Here is a short primer on Protected Areas in India.

 PAs in India comprise National Parks, Sanctuaries, Conservation / Community Reserves and Tiger Reserves.
 It does not include Reserved Forests.

-Protected Area (PA) has been defined in the Wildlife (Protection) Act, 1972.
+Protected Area (PA) has been defined in the Wildlife (Protection) Act, 1972 (WLPA).
 Section 2(24A) says: “Protected Area” means a National Park, Sanctuary, Conservation / Community Reserve.
-These are notified under Chapter IV titled “Protected Areas”.
+These are notified under Chapter IV of the WLPA titled “Protected Areas”.

-A Tiger Reserve on the other hand is notified under Chapter IV B titled “National Tiger Conservation Authority”.
+A Tiger Reserve on the other hand is notified under Chapter IV B of the WLPA titled “National Tiger Conservation Authority”.
 Since, all notified Core or Critical Tiger Habitats of Tiger Reserves are either Sanctuaries or National Parks with tiger populations they get considered as PAs.
-This is as mandated by Section 38V(4)(i).
-However, it must be clarified that Buffer or Peripheral Areas notified under Section 38V(4)(ii) cannot include Sanctuaries or National Parks and hence they will not have the status of a PA.
-These include Ecologically Sensitive Areas (ESZs) that surround PAs.
+This is as mandated by the Explanatory clause in Section 38V(4)(i) on Core or Critical Tiger Habitats.
+However, it must be clarified that Buffer or Peripheral Areas notified under Section 38V(4)(ii) typically contain Reserved Forests which are not included in Sanctuaries or National Parks and hence they will not have the status of a PA.

 What percentage of India do PAs cover?